Sandra Oh Finally Gets Her Due

 Shortly thereafter, Oh landed her second big part: the lead in Double Happiness, Canadian director Mina Shum’s first feature film.
 Both Evelyn Lau and Double Happiness were released in 1994; Oh was nominated for Best Lead Actress at the Gemini Awards (the Canadian Emmys) for the former and won in the same category at the Genie Awards (the Canadian Oscars) for the latter.
 She didn’t know it then, but this would be a momentary window in her career where she would be the lead storyteller, without caveat or reservation.
 “That set up the template for me,” says Oh, now 47.
 “Let’s have everything!”

 We’re sitting in a restaurant on the 35th floor of the Shard, Renzo Piano’s appropriately named glass skyscraper jutting up in the skyline along the Thames, overlooking London.
-She’s in the city filming the second season of Killing Eve, her first lead role on a TV show, and most prominent since her ten-season run on Grey’s Anatomy.
+She’s in the city filming the second season of BBC America’s Killing Eve, her first lead role on a TV show, and most prominent since her ten-season run on Grey’s Anatomy.
 It’s been 25 years since Evelyn Lau, and it’s as though her career is once again resembling what it was at the start.
 She looks at me, amazed, like she can’t believe she’s here.
 She clips and then unclips her hair — that famous hair — and her curls fall into place.
 A waiter stops by to take our order for afternoon tea — Darjeeling First Flush and pink Champagne — and he asks us if we’re celebrating a special occasion.
 “No,” she says.
 “Just joy.”

 Earlier this summer, Oh became the first woman of Asian descent to be nominated for an Emmy in the lead drama category for her role in Killing Eve.
 If she wins, it would be another history-making first.
 Oh is loathe to discuss it.
 Honestly, she’s not even sure about the importance we’re attaching to this system of validation.
 Maybe it’s just another distraction from the work that really matters.
 “Thinking ahead or thinking behind is not good for me,” she says.
 “If it is to happen, then I promise [I’ll say], ‘This is what I feel!’”